kkhisamov-peernova/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsink.md

 Description
 -----------
-Kafka sink that allows you to write events into CSV or JSON to kafka.
+Kafka sink that allows you to write events into bytes to kafka.
 Plugin has the capability to push the data to a Kafka topic.
 It can also be configured to partition events being written to kafka based on a configurable key.
 The sink can also be configured to operate in sync or async mode and apply different